 7.1.2.
 The institution’s CAO will forward full program proposals to the Commissioner’s Academic and Student Affairs staff for review and comment.

 7.1.3.
-Once they have reviewed the proposed program, the Commissioner’s staff will submit the full program proposal and all attendant issues to the PRC for review.
-The PRC will review the program proposal and request additional information or consultation as appropriate.
-The PRC will determine whether or not to forward the program proposal to the Board of Regents for approval.
+Once they have reviewed the proposed program, the Commissioner’s staff will submit the full program proposal and all attendant issues to the ASAC for review.
+The ASAC will review the program proposal and request additional information or consultation as appropriate.
+The ASAC will determine whether or not to forward the program proposal to the Board of Regents for approval.

 7.2.
 Board Review and Termination of a Program Outside an Institution’s Mission.

 7.2.1.
 If the Board of Regents determines a Board of Trustees has approved a program that is outside the institution’s mission, the Board of Regents may call for review of that program.